tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 ## Import and run a Python environment on Google Cloud with Docker

 Take advantage of the versatility of containerized apps on Docker and the power of Google Cloud to easily reproduce and collaborate on projects!
 In this building block, you will learn step-by-step how to reproduce a containerized project environment on a Google Cloud virtual machine.
-Additionally, you will also learn how to run Jupyter Notebook in your cloned environment and how to access it so you can interact with the project's Python code.
+Additionally, you will learn how to run Jupyter Notebook in your cloned environment and how to access it so you can interact with the project's Python code.

 {{% warning %}}

 This building block is meant to be a complement to our previous one on [how to export project environments with Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/).
-Thus, while the steps here presented are valid in a general sense, its details were designed to match the particularities of the containerization process described in that building block.
+Thus, while the steps here presented are valid in a general sense, their details were designed to match the particularities of the containerization process described in that building block.
 We strongly recommend you to [visit it](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/) to get a more comprehensive understanding of the present one's content and the containerization process.

 {{% /warning %}}